Cloud Costs, Attributed at Runtime

 Customer-level cost attribution

-Automatic maps cloud spend to each customer across shared infrastructure
+Automatically maps cloud spend to each customer across shared infrastructure

 Self-managed infrastructure

-Visible; eBPF operates on-prem and sees inside self-managed workloads
+Visible; eBPF sees inside self-managed workloads

 Shared resource allocation